kunif/OPOS-CCO/README.md

-﻿# OpenPOS for OLE Common Control Objects Version 1.15 with Issue UPOS116-9
+﻿# OpenPOS for OLE Common Control Objects Version 1.16
-This is OpenPOS for OLE(formerly OLE for Retail POS: abbreviated OPOS) Common Control Objects(Common CO) based on [UnifiedPOS Version 1.15][upos115] "Unified POS Retail Peripheral Architecture Version 1.15 formal/2020-01-05".
+This is OpenPOS for OLE(formerly OLE for Retail POS: abbreviated OPOS) Common Control Objects(Common CO) based on [UnifiedPOS Version 1.16][upos116] "Unified POS Retail Peripheral Architecture Version 1.16".

 ## Changes
-The following correspondence is made to the original 1.14.001 version.
+The following correspondence is made to the 1.15.000 version.

-- Added CAT device function to the ElectronicValueReader/Writer device.
-- Added ElectronicValueReader/Writer device ServiceType property define EVRW_ST_CAT. corresponding to [Issue UPOS116-9][UPOS1169]
-- Added CountryCode, DateType value to the FiscalPrinter device.
+- Added functions for Retail Communication Service Device to Lights device and POSPower device.

-In addition to the above, the following measures are taken.

-- Changed development environment from Visual Studio 2008 to Visual Studio Community 2019.
-  - Platform toolset is Visual Studio 2019 (v142).
-  - Windows SDK version 10.0.
-  - Change atlcom.h before remodeling to one in the folder of Visual Studio Community 2019.
-  - Include guard for .h files changed from #ifndef \_\_XXXX\_H\_\_ to #pragma once.
-  - Change the name of the type library to with OPOS at the beginning and leave it as a build result.
-  - .map, .pdb file also changed to leave it as a build result.
-- Change the number of supported versions to Windows 7 or later.
-  Windows 2000, XP, Vista are no longer supported.
-- Change the debug version tracing function from RCSTrace to \_FILETRACE.
+- Added 9 new device categories for Retail Communication Service Device.
+  - DeviceMonitor
+  - GestureControl
+  - GraphicDisplay
+  - IndividualRecognition
+  - SoundPlayer
+  - SoundRecorder
+  - SpeechSynthesis
+  - VideoCapture
+  - VoiceRecognition
-- Added support for Intel/AMD 64bit.
+- Added Publisher Policy file for .NET applications created for Common CO 1.15.000.
-- Add OPOS internal constant definition as dll.
-- Add interface definition example for OPOS ServiceObject as dll.
-- Add the initial of the modifier(KF) to the publisher initail(CRM/MCS).
-- The Opos_Interfaces definition for EVRWSO is divided into two for 1.14.1 and 1.15.0.
-- Add Primary Interop Assembly.
-- Add Install/Uninstall/ReRegister/UnRegister batch files.

 ## Installation and others